mtmr0x/bud/README.md

 A minimalist ClojureScript DOM library with precise, signal-driven reactivity for single-page applications.

+Built on real DOM elements with (powered by ClojureScript) vanilla JavaScript.
+No virtual DOM, no Shadow DOM, no compile step.

 ## Project status

 🚧 The project is in early-stage development.
 It is not yet ready for production use, but you can try it out and give feedback.